Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 March 5, 2020

-“I know that you know certain things.”
-Yogi Bhajan was talking to Tej Steiner, the director of the Toronto Kundalini Ashram in a library-like room at the Clevland Ashram.
-It was May 1988.
-“I just want to tell you that there are so many people who love me in this family.
-So many people.
+“I know that you know certain things,” Yogi Bhajan said to Tej Steiner, the director of the Toronto Kundalini Ashram.
+It was May 1988 and they were at the Cleveland Ashram.
+“I just want to tell you that there are so many people who love me in this family," Bhajan said.
+"So many people.
 And some of them have guns.
 If you tell people what you know I’m not responsible for what they might do to you.
 They are crazy and they love me that much.”
 During an interview, Steiner told me he then went numb.

 Two months later in July Steiner wrote a letter to the Kundalini Yoga community.
 He sent it to the directors of the 100 Kundalini ashrams around the world.
-In it, he asked “can we openly question our spiritual teacher’s actions…without punitive measures taken against us?”
+In it, he asked, “Can we openly question our spiritual teacher’s actions…without punitive measures taken against us?”
 He was referring to questions about Premka and Kate Felt, another woman who alleged sexual abuse by Bhajan.
 He warned them: “If we hold any leader ‘above’ this accountability, we move from being in Dharma to being in a cult.”
 A few months later he also wrote a lengthy letter to Bhajan himself.

 The Kundalini leadership attacked Steiner for his action.
 “I got all kinds of letters from heads of ashrams saying I was a cockroach, that I had fallen from grace, and that I was slandering Bhajan.”